 If you need more cushion for your body, an inexpensive folding cushion can be purchased to be placed on the mat to help you sit more comfortably.

 In Japan, you must not leave any garbage in a public area.
 This is important to know that all the food you bring, leftovers or things not fully eaten need to be placed into garbage bags that you will bring home with you.
 Like the number of picnic mats, it is best to have several garbage bags.
 Unlike some other countries (like the U.S.), garbage bags are very small in size in Japan.
 Therefore, they do not hold many items.

 It is best to bring disposable plates, cups chopsticks, napkins, etc. This way you do not have to wash the items when you get back to your residence.

 In Japan, wet tissues are common and used for cleaning your hands before and after you eat your food.
 It is similar to the use of “hand sanitizer” in the United States.
 This is a great item to bring to make sure your hands and face are clean before eating the food you have brought to share with your family, friends and/or co-workers.

 Spring in Japan might feel warm, but sometimes it tends to be colder than you think since the weather still has a damp, spring feel.
-Therefore, if you are a person who easily gets cold, and will be viewing the cherry blossoms for several hours or going for it in early evening hours, it’s an option to bring hand and/or feet warmers.
-In Japan, you can easily find them in a pharmacy store or the health section of a department store (like Saty).
+Therefore, if you are a person who easily gets cold, and will be viewing the cherry blossoms for several hours or going in the early evening hours, it’s an option to bring hand and/or feet warmers.
+In Japan, you can easily find them in a pharmacy store or the health section of a department store.